Managing Voluntary Resignations in SMEs

 Managing Holiday During The Notice Period

 The part year entitlement should be calculated from the start of the holiday year to the date of leaving inclusive (not complete months or weeks).
-From their deduct the number of days taken and let the employee know whether they have under or overtaken their entitlement.
+From then deduct the number of days taken and let the employee know whether they have under or overtaken their entitlement.

 Dealing With Unused and Overtaken Entitlement

-If their is unused but accrued entitlement at the end of the notice period this must be paid in lieu to the employee with their final pay.
+If there is unused but accrued entitlement at the end of the notice period this must be paid in lieu to the employee with their final pay.
 Ensure holiday pay reflects normal pay (including regular overtime or allowances where applicable).
 Failing to pay unused statutory holiday can lead to claims.

 Common Pitfalls